sparkfun/Arduino_Apollo3/README.md

 ## Installation

-The structure of this repo is such that it will most closely resemble the structure required when it is time to add it to the Arduino boards manager.
-Until then you'll have to use the manual installation process.

 * [Using Arduino IDE Boards Manager](https://github.com/sparkfun/Arduino_Boards) (Reccomended)
     * Follow the instructions at the [SparkFun Arduino Boards Repo](https://github.com/sparkfun/Arduino_Boards)
     * Open 'Boards Manager' and select 'SparkFun Apollo3 Boards,' install the latest version.